GauravSharma1534/FSD-2/exp5/README.md

 Technical Concept: Lazy Loading

-Lazy loading allows components to be loaded only when they are needed.
-Instead of importing components normally, they are imported dynamically using React.lazy().
+Lazy loading loads components only when required.

+Components are imported dynamically using React.lazy().

-Suspense is used to display a fallback user interface while the component is being loaded.
+Suspense is used to display a fallback UI while components load.

-This reduces:
+This helps in reducing:

 Initial bundle size